 4.8.1.
 Weighing of Privacy and Access Interests: The Commissioner may weigh privacy interests against access interests and allow access to specific private or protected records if the interests favoring access outweigh the interests favoring restriction of access.
 (See GRAMA 63G-2-201(5)(b)

 4.8.2.
-Intellectual Property Rights: The Commissioner shall make determinations regarding the duplication and distribution of materials held by all Records Divisions and for which the State Board of Regents or Office of the Commissioner owns the intellectual property rights, as permitted by GRAMA §63G-2-201(10).
+Intellectual Property Rights: The Commissioner shall make determinations regarding the duplication and distribution of materials held by all Records Divisions and for which the Board of Higher Education or Office of the Commissioner owns the intellectual property rights, as permitted by GRAMA §63G-2-201(10).

 4.8.3.
 Sponsored Research and Technology Transfer: The Commissioner may restrict access to portions of technology transfer and sponsored research records for the purpose of securing and maintaining proprietary protection of intellectual property rights, or for competitive or proprietary purposes as a condition of actual or potential participation in a sponsored research or technology transfer agreement, as provided by Utah Code §53B-16.